-Concept Questions are a good way of eliciting information from the students and checking their comprehension rather than explaining the topic with long and difficult definitions that may only confuse the students.
+Concept Questions are a good way of eliciting information from your ESL students and checking their comprehension rather than explaining the topic with long and difficult definitions that may only confuse the students.
 They are also a way of getting meaning across in a more effective and student-centered way.

--Learn to teach grammar with an accredited online TESOL certification course-
+Learn to teach grammar with an internationally recognized online TESOL certification course

 For example, suppose that the target language is giving advice using “should.”
 The example dialogue will contain clear examples.
 After students are exposed to the language (and perhaps given some other warm-up task to do with the listening or text, for the first exposure), the function can be elicited: